Node.js and MySQL Complete Tutorial

 The mysql.format function will perform the query escape.

-Selecting data in Table
+Selecting Data from Table

 const mysql = require('mysql');